Grant Program Overview

 - The institute should have either existing relationships or the ability to co-ordinate with different federal organizations such as NIDA, FDA, DEA, NIH and HHS for necessary clearances to pursue medical cannabis trials.

-- The clinical trial outcomes should be specific and well defined and should follow general FDA guidelines to outline cancer endpoints as well as recognized surrogate markers of cancer in order to receive the grant.
+- The clinical trial outcomes should be specific and well defined and should follow general FDA guidelines in order to receive the grant.

 Grant Submission Process: How To Apply